FRIBDAQ/NSCLDAQ/main/usb/vmusb/SIS3316Readout/Readme.md

 This directory will install an enhanced Readout skeleton.
 The skeleton will work just like ano other SBS readout skeleton, however, there are two key classes:

-* CSIS316EventSegment which should be instantiated for each module.
+* CSIS316EventSegment which should not be instantiated.
-* CSIS3316CompountEventSegment which defines a configuration script for the modules that are defined in it.
-The configuration is exactly the same as a typical VMUSBReadout daqconfig script but:
-    *   Only the sis3316 command is defined.
+* CSIS3316CompountEventSegment which defines a configuration script for the module that are defined in it.
+The configuration is exactly the same as a typical VMUSBReadout daqconfig script only the sis3316 command is defined.

-    *   Only the config and cget subcommands are defined as modules are programmatically  created.
+On initialize will empty out the sub segments and run the configuration
+script:
+*   create creaes a new module object and adds it to the contained sub-segments.
+*   config - locates the module object and configures it.
+*   cget - locates the module and configure it.